 All are welcome at a series of workshops sponsored by the European Research Council funded project, ‘Authority and Innovation in Early Franciscan thought (c.
 1220-45)’, which is directed by Dr Lydia Schumacher, Senior Lecturer at King’s College London and Visiting Fellow at All Soul’s College.
 The workshops will explore in depth the Summa Halensis, a collaboratively authored text by early Franciscan scholars, which laid down their intellectual tradition for the first time.

-- The Dionysian Element in the Summa Halensis, Mark Edwards, Christ Church, Oxford University
+- Mark Edwards (University of Oxford): The Dionysian Element in the Summa Halensis,

-- John of Damascus and the Doctrine of the Trinity in the Summa Halensis
+- Richard Cross (University of Notre Dame): John of Damascus and the Doctrine of the Trinity in the Summa Halensis

-- The Use of the Eastern Christological Tradition in the Summa Halensis, Johannes Zachhuber, Trinity College, Oxford University
+- Johannes Zachhuber (University of Oxford): The Use of the Eastern Christological Tradition in the Summa Halensis,